AlexCharlton/mpfs-hal/README.md

 $ rustup target add riscv64gc-unknown-none-elf
 ```

-Nightly Rust is used for embassy support.
+Nightly Rust is used for the embassy examples.

 ```sh
 $ rustup install nightly